annalyellis/recipes_statistical_analysis/README.md

  The columns with null values are 'name', 'description', and 'avg_rating'.
 It seems that none of them are likely to be NMAR as 'name' is likely MCAR, while 'description' and 'avg_rating' could easily be linked to other columns in the dataset.
 For example, the average rating on recipes that have less steps or take less time could be higher as people are more likely to complete the recipe efficiently and feel satisified with their results.
 The description on less complex recipes with less steps might be missing as simple recipes may not require a description.

  ## Missingness Dependency
+ ### Dependency of the Description Column
+**Minutes:** Using a permuation test with the absolute difference in the mean minutes of recipes including a description and recipes not including a description as the test statistic, I found that the missingness of description was not dependent the amount of time it takes to prepare the recipe, as my resulting p-value was very high (0.6).
+I used a significance level of 0.05.

+**Contributer ID:** Using a permutation test with the total variation distance as the test statistic, I found that the missingness of description was dependent on contributer ID, as my resulting p-value was very low (0.0).
+Intuitively, this makes sense, as people who don't write a description for a recipe likely don't write descriptions for their other recipes as well.
+Below the empirical distribution of the null distribution is pictured with the observed tvd.
+I used a significance level of 0.05.

+<iframe
+  src="assets/empirical_distribution_of_null_missingness.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>

+# Hypothesis Testing
+**What is the relationship between the protein (as a percentage of daily value) a recipe has, and the amount of time it takes to prepare the recipe?**

+**Null Hypothesis:** The average amount of protein in recipes that take less than or equal to 40 minutes is the same as the average amount of protein in recipes that take over 40 minutes.

+**Alternative Hypothesis**: The average amount of protein in recipes that take over 40 minutes is greater than the average amount of protein in recipes that take less than or equal to 40 minutes.

+To explore this question, I have used a permuation test with a significance level of 0.05.
+A permutation test works well in this situation because it is non-parametric, meaning it doesn't rely on assumptions about the underlying distribution.
+Simulating the null hypothesis by randomly shuffling the labels allows us to discover whether the group assignment is arbitrary or not.

+My test statistic is the difference in mean protein PDV in recipes greater that take greater than 40 minutes to prepare and recipes that take less than or equal to 40 minutes to prepare.
+The difference in means is an effective test statistic because I intend to compare averages.

+Because my test resulted in an extremely low p-value of 0.0, I reject the null hypothesis.

+**Note:** Due to the skewed distribution of the data, I am using a subset of the original dataset where the minutes are less than 120 for the purposes of this test.

+<iframe
+  src="assets/distribution_of_null_ht.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>

+## Framing a Prediction Problem
+**Prediction Problem:** I aim to predict the time required to prepare a recipe.

+## Baseline Model

+## Final Model

+## Fairness Analysis